alexxevans/aion_2d_mot_simulation/README.md

 The model consists of:

 - A deep neural network to predict the probability of a generated atom being transmitted
-- A CNF-PD (Conditional Normalising Flow with Pre-Diffusion) model, which uses an initial period of diffusion where the data is gradually introduced from static noise, followed by standard CNF training with learning rate decay and early stopping rounds; this model samples the vectors
+- A CNF-PD (Conditional Normalising Flow with Pre-Diffusion) model, which uses an initial period of denoising where the data is gradually introduced from static noise, followed by standard CNF training with learning rate decay and early stopping rounds; this model samples the vectors

 ## How to Run